Dogs & Animal Welfare (including Dog Control Orders)

 If you have collected a stray dog during office hours, please contact Environmental Protection on 01237 428810.
 Provided an officer is available, we will arrange to collect it from you.
-If the Council is unable to arrange a collection on the same day, finders will be advised to either take the dog to one of the Council's reception centres (see below) or requested to hold on to the dog until collection can be arranged.
+If the Council is unable to arrange a collection on the same day, finders will be advised to either take the dog to one of the Council's reception centres (details will be provided) or requested to hold on to the dog until collection can be arranged.

 For dogs found in Torridge overnight or at weekends, the finder should telephone the out-of-hours Standby Officer, who will record details of the dog and advise which of our three reception centres are available to receive and kennel the animal outside normal office hours awaiting contact from its owner.
 To contact the Standby Officer outside normal opening times, call TDC on 01237 428700 and wait for the emergency contact information.
 There is no collection or delivery service overnight or at weekends.

 If you have lost your dog, please contact Environmental Protection during office hours on 01237 428810.
 If you are contacting outside normal office hours, please contact the Council's Standby Officer (see above), who will take details and provide advice.
 Unfortunately, the loss of a dog can become very expensive for its owner.
 If a dog is taken into the care of a Council, a government fine of £25.00 is imposed, plus handling, administrative and kennelling fees.
 Sometimes veterinary treatment is also necessary and is reclaimed.
 As a guide, someone claiming a dog from Torridge Council can expect to be charged about £68.50 plus £15.00 per second or subsequent night the dog has spent in kennels.